- Install Lumerical simulation suite on your cluster, preferably on a shared filesystem.

 - We do not recommend using the default Administrator account on windows.

-On Windows, use either MPICH2 or Intel MPI as the Job launching preset.
+On Windows, use Intel MPI as the Job launching preset.
 Microsoft MPI or Local Computer are used when running only on the local machine.

 Configure your compute nodes to allow remote login without a password, as the version of MPICH2 included with the installation package uses SSH to start remote jobs.
 If this is not configured, the user will have to type their password each time MPICH2 is called to run the simulation.